RomanMarinov/RomanMarinov/README.md

 ### I'm a beginner android developer

-:mag: i am looking for a job
+:mag: i'm looking for a job

 :eyes: please see my projects in the repositories